husni-faiz/ava-doc/README.md

 # Progress

+Progress for Mid Evaluation
 - [x] Prepare the Toolchain
 - [x] Standard & Accelarated CV32 Verilator Model
 - [x] Standard & Accelarated Spike Simulation
 - [x] Accelerated Neural Network Functions
 - [x] TinyMLPerf Benchmarking

+Initial targets for Final Evaluation
 - [ ] SystemVerilog Implementaion of Vector Core
 - [ ] Port the core to FPGA
 - [ ] Run Testbench on hardware

+After getting feedbacks from the evaluators, the goal for the finale evalution was changed.
+The new target is,
+- [x] Optimize and test a new Neural Network Function

 # Resources